-- Attend Pre-Bid Meeting with Department of Planning and Development (DCD) Compliance Officer to: - Review City procurement policy and bid solicitation process - Review Davis-Bacon requirements - Review Environmental Review requirements/process - o Receive technical assistance - Prior to soliciting bids, recipients should contact the First Source Director or his/her designee to ensure compliance First Source compliance for the project. - Solicitation of Bids & Advertisement, Advertisement must be placed at least two weeks prior to acceptance of bids - when required by procurement rules. - Determine lowest responsible bidder when required by procurement rules. - Conduct reference check - Confirm and obtain Bond and Insurance documentation - Submit documentation of bid process to DCD Staff
+- Attend Pre-Bid Meeting with Department of Housing & Human Services ("HHS") Compliance Officer to: - Review City procurement policy and bid solicitation process - Review Davis-Bacon requirements - Review Environmental Review requirements/process - o Receive technical assistance - Prior to soliciting bids, recipients should contact the First Source Director or their designee to ensure compliance First Source compliance for the project. - Solicitation of Bids & Advertisement, Advertisement must be placed at least two weeks prior to acceptance of bids - when required by procurement rules. - Determine lowest responsible bidder when required by procurement rules. - Conduct reference check on bidder and sub-contractors. - Confirm and obtain Bond and Insurance documentation. - Submit documentation of bid process to HHS Compliance Officer.